Justin Ralls – Composer / Conductor

-Ralls has conducted his works at the Hydansaal in Eisenstadt, Austria, the Lucca International Youth Orchestra Festival in Albano Terme, Italy, Oregon Bach Festival, Fairbanks Summer Arts Festival, Britt Festival at Crater Lake National Park, the Newman Scoring Stage in Los Angeles, Arlene Schnitzer Concert Hall in Portland, as well as other venues in Salzburg, Rome, Portland, Fairbanks, Boston, San Francisco and beyond.
-He has been described by Oregon Arts Watch as “a composer of high ambition and promise” and by artslandia.com as “a gifted melodist…a beautiful blend of natural and human-made music.”
-SF Examiner remarked of Ralls’ recent orchestral work, Tree Ride, as “a whirlwind of thick orchestral textures…definitely establishing his own voice…his preference for textural transition over thematic development given an effectively powerful account.”
+Justin Ralls, composer and conductor, hails from the Pacific Northwest and is inspired by the beauty of the natural world and our ‘elemental imagination.’
+Ralls has conducted his works at the Hydansaal in Eisenstadt, Austria, the Lucca International Youth Orchestra Festival in Albano Terme, Italy, Oregon Bach Festival, Fairbanks Summer Arts Festival, Britt Festival at Crater Lake National Park, the Newman Scoring Stage at 2oth Century Fox Studios in Los Angeles, Arlene Schnitzer Concert Hall in Portland, as well as venues in Salzburg, Rome, Portland, Fairbanks, Boston, San Francisco and beyond.
+Ralls’ work has been described as “a beautifully textured, lush evocation of John Muir’s Yosemite that was full of color and light” (Daily Gazette, NY), “a gifted melodist…a beautiful blend of natural and human-made music” (Artslandia), and “a whirlwind of thick orchestral textures…definitely establishing his own voice…” (SF Examiner).
+Ralls’ Tree Ride won the 2013 Highsmith Award for orchestra and received Special Distinction in the 2014 ASCAP Rudolf Nissim Prize as well as winning Third Place in the 2017-18 American Prize.
+Tree Ride was featured on the 2014 Fairbanks Summer Arts Festival in Fairbanks, Alaska conducted by Robert Franz.
+Tree Ride was also featured on Albany Symphony’s 2015 Composer-to-Center-Stage as well as their 2017 American Music Festival, conducted by David Alan Miller.
 John Adams spoke of Tree Ride as “impressive…showing a mastery of orchestral technique,” also stating “your analogy to natural forces was done very well, your thunderstorm basically better than the Pastoral.”